by Jenn Riggle

 - Population health: mHealth technology also supports population health initiatives by providing people with information to help them manage chronic health conditions, such as such as diabetes, heart disease and COPD.
 For example, diabetic teens that received weekly, customized text messages related to their medication plan were more likely to adhere to treatment.
 Recently, New York's Montefiore Medical Center gave diabetic teens a monitoring device to wear before a major surgery.
 Information about the teen's condition is sent to caregivers, who can send a text message to the teen in case they need to make an adjustment to their diet or other action to prepare for their procedure.

 While hospitals have many technology priorities, they need to rethink the role mHealth plays in their care management plans--and their budgets.
 Let's hope CIOs can find room in their budgets for mHealth.
 They can't afford not to.

-Jenn Riggle is a vice president at Weber Shandwick Worldwide and member of its healthcare practice.
+Jenn Riggle is a vice president at Weber Shandwick Worldwide based in Washington, District of Columbia and member of its healthcare practice.